-On 2 May 2014, Falcon executed definitive agreements including a Farm-Out Agreement and Joint Operating Agreements (collectively "the Agreements") with Origin and Sasol, to each farm into 35% of Falcon's Exploration Permits in the Beetaloo Basin, Australia ("the Permits").
-The Agreements are subject to conditions inter alia Government, statutory authority consents and relevant Stock Exchange approvals.
-Falcon Australia will receive A\$20 million cash when the Farm-out completes.
+On 21 August 2014, Falcon announced that further to its press release of 2 May 2014, Falcon has completed the Agreements with the Farminees, each farming into 35% of Falcon's Exploration Permits in the Beetaloo Basin, Australia ("the Permits").
+Falcon received A\$20 million cash from the Farminees.